YuntianChen/EnLSTM/README.md

 ### Dataset Decription

-The dataset used in this examples contains data files formated as .csv files with header of feature names.
+The dataset used in this example contains data files formated as .csv files with header of feature names.

 ### Loading dataset